On affine rigidity: Abstract

 \section{Abstract}

-We study the properties of affine rigidity of a hypergraph and prove a variety of fundamental results.
-First, we show that affine rigidity is a generic property (i.e., depends only on the hypergraph, not the particular embedding).
-Then we prove that a graph is generically neighborhood affinely rigid in $d$-dimensional space if it is $(d+1)$-vertex-connected.
-We also show neighborhood affine rigidity of a graph implies universal rigidity of its squared graph.
+We define the notion of affine rigidity of a hypergraph and prove a variety of fundamental results for this notion.
+First, we show that affine rigidity can be determined by the rank of a specific matrix which implies that affine rigidity is a generic property of the hypergraph.
+Then we prove that if a graph is is $(d+1)$-vertex-connected, then it must be ``generically neighborhood affinely rigid'' in $d$-dimensional space.
+This implies that if a graph is $(d+1)$-vertex-connected then any generic framework of its squared graph must be universally rigid.

 Our results, and affine rigidity more generally, have natural applications in point registration and localization, as well as connections to manifold learning.